Glonne/HM-PGS/README.md

-# HM-PGS
+# HPGS

-This repository is the implementation of HM-PGS
+This repository is the implementation of HPGS.
+It includes two models: HGN-PGS and HM-PGS.

+# HGN-PGS:

-# Required packages
+## Required packages

-torch == 1.5.0+cpu
+torch == 1.5.0+cu101

 torch-geometric == 1.4.3